A. Michael Noll: Work

+Noll archives

+Noll's papers and works are at the NYU Dibner Library, the Fleet Library at Rhode Island School of Design, the Huntington Library, the Los Angeles County Museum of Art, the Victoria and Albert Museum, the Museum of Modern Art, the Pompidue Musée national d’art moderne, Buffalo AKG Art Museum, ZKM Center for Art and Media, and other institutions.

 Publications

 Noll has published over ninety professional papers, has been granted six patents, and is the author of ten books on various aspects of telecommunications, communications, and Bell Telephone Laboratories.

 He has been a regular contributor of opinion and columnist pieces to newspapers and trade magazines with over 150 published.
 He has been quoted frequently about telecommunications and the telecommunication industry by the media.
 He has been a reviewer of classical music performances for the Classical New Jersey Society.